This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - 3 tablespoons olive or avocado oil (enough to make sure all veggies are coated)

 - 1 1/2 teaspoons Kosher salt, plus more to taste

 - 1/2 teaspoon freshly ground black pepper, plus more to taste

 - 1/2 teaspoon garlic powder

 - 2 tablespoons chopped flat-leaf parsley (optional)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.

-- Preheat the oven to 425 degrees F. Line two baking sheets with foil or parchment paper for easy clean up.
-Spray with cooking spray.
+- Preheat the oven to 425°F. Line two rimmed baking sheets with foil or parchment paper for easy clean up.

-- Sprinkle with parsley, season to taste, and serve hot.
+- Sprinkle with fresh parsley, taste and season to taste, and serve warm or room temp.

 - Try to cut the veggies about the same size so they cook at an even rate.